RushithaM/Expensify-1/ReadMe.md

 # Expensify - Expense Tracker App

 **Expensify** is a comprehensive expense tracker that allows you to not only track your income and expenses but also categorize them into different groups (e.g., Food, Salary, Entertainment) for better financial management.
-With detailed analysis, you can easily track spending patterns and make informed decisions to manage your finances effectively.
+With detailed analysis, you can easily track spending patterns on monthly bases and make informed decisions to manage your finances effectively.

 ---